kkhatr2/CreditCard_Defaults_Analysis/readme.md

-# Analysis of Credit Card Defaults in Taiwan from 2005
+# Analysis of Credit Card Defaults in Taiwan of 2005

 ## Repository contains code, original data in excel format, RDS file using cleaned data and plots that were generated using ggplot2